sharispe/sm-tools-evaluation/README.md

 FastSemSim loads any GO specified in OBO-XML and the SML is able to load the OWL/RDF-XML and OBO formatted versions.

-The file which have been used for this tests is `go_20130302-termdb.obo-xml.gz`.
+The file which has been used for this tests is `go_20130302-termdb.obo-xml.gz`.
 It can be found in the directory `/data/go/onto` or at ftp://ftp.geneontology.org/pub/go/godatabase/archive/lite/2013-03-02/

-Note also that we converted the obo.xml format to obo using  go-perl package http://search.cpan.org/~cmungall/go-perl/ `./scripts/go2fmt.pl -w obo OBO_XML_FILE > OBO_FILE `.
+Also note that we converted the obo.xml format to obo using  go-perl package http://search.cpan.org/~cmungall/go-perl/ `./scripts/go2fmt.pl -w obo OBO_XML_FILE > OBO_FILE `.
 The OBO file has been saved under the name `go_20130302-termdb.obo`.
 The `hold_over_chain` tags of typedef definitions have been commented as go-perl doesn't support them.